kubevirt/hostpath-provisioner/CONTRIBUTING.md

 * **Kubernetes** is a container orchestration system, and is used to run containers on a cluster
-* **containerized-data-importer (CDI)** is an add-on which solves the problem of populating Kubernetes Persistent Volumes with data.
-It was written to be general purpose but with the virtualization use case in mind.
-Therefore, it has a close relationship and special integration with KubeVirt.
-* **KubeVirt** is an add-on which is installed on-top of Kubernetes, to be able to add basic virtualization functionality to Kubernetes.
+* **hostpath-provisioner (hpp)** is a storage provisioner provides filesystem based local storage to kubernetes.
+The hpp is a fully compatible CSI driver.

-As an add-on to Kubernetes, CDI shares some philosophy and design choices:
+As an add-on to Kubernetes, hpp shares some philosophy and design choices:

 * Mostly written in golang
 * Often related to distributed microservice architectures